How the New Ontario Math Curriculum Promises Brighter Futures for Children

 5. Financial Literacy

-Did you know that 42% of Canadians claim their stress is majorly caused by money?
-Close to half of the population are traumatized by their financial experiences.
+Did you know that 42% of Canadians attribute their stress to money?
+Financial experiences traumatize nearly half of the population.
 However, introducing financial literacy in the Ontario math curriculum is a gateway to a more secure, healthier and optimal transition to adulthood.

 Book a free assessment